 By: Sarah Katherine Massey, Director of Talent, Education & Quality of Life Policy, Florida Chamber of Commerce

-To learn more about how this effort could impact the path to prosperity, feel free to contact me directly at 850-545-0543 or email@example.com.
+To learn more about future efforts to positively impact childcare, early learning and the path to prosperity in Florida, contact Sarah Katherine Massey at 850-545-0543 or email@example.com.